StoneSteel27/SensorApp/README.md

 $ briefcase build android
 ```
 - Finally, the last line of build process, will contain the path to the `apk` file

+## Background
+- Sensor-App was created to aid Computer Programmers, Data Scientists with Real-Time Sensor Data, for various applications like VR and AR.
+- It was also made as a Introductory Project of using Tools of `Beeware`.